svenluijten/forge-cli/README.md

 directory (`~/forge.json` on macOS / Linux, `%USERPROFILE%/forge.json` on Windows).

 ## Usage
 A list of commands with their explanation can be found below.
+You can also find a list of commands and their argument by installing the package and running `forge help` or `forge help {command}`.

 ### Servers
 ```bash